Chania Old Town: A complete travel guide

 Where is Chania Old Town?

 Chania Old Town sits right on Crete’s northwestern coast.
 It’s the heart of Chania city, wrapping around the Venetian Harbour and bordered by the modern city beyond.
 It’s entirely walkable, and you’ll spend most of your time exploring on foot.
+The Old Town itself is fairly compact but deceptively large and the streets go deeper than you expect, and the further you get from the harbour the quieter and more local it feels.

 Best things to do in Chania Old Town